All the Resources You Need to Graduate Your Homeschool Student – for FREE!

 Transcripts

-As a homeschool graduate who’s now homeschooling my own upcoming high school student, I’ve found that I much prefer the transcript to be categorized by subject instead of grade – this way, if a particular class takes more or less than a standard school year, it’s easy to keep the transcript clean and simple.
+As a homeschool graduate who made my own high school transcript, graduated my oldest child from homeschool, and currently have a homeschooled high schooler, I’ve found that I much prefer the transcript to be categorized by subject instead of grade.
+This way, if a particular class takes more or less than a standard school year, it’s easy to keep the transcript clean and simple.

-UPDATE: I spoke with a mom who has graduated 5 of her 6 kids, and she said, “I would also add a section on volunteer experience, as well as outside accomplishments and awards [to the transcript].
+I edited the test-score section of the above transcript to mention extra-curricular information, like Beta Club, Mission Trips, etc. because I spoke with a mom who had graduated 5 of her 6 kids, and she said, “I would also add a section on volunteer experience, as well as outside accomplishments and awards [to the transcript].
 This is valuable in showing that your graduate is well-rounded.
 Also, I was surprised that when my eldest son joined the Marines, they were as interested in his diploma as his transcripts.
 And he was 2 years into college at this point, so encourage those moms to keep their child’s High School records!”

 GPA Calculator

-Unless every class your child takes is exactly 1 credit, calculating the GPA can get a little tricky, so I recommend utilizing this free GPA calculator.
+Unless every class your child takes is exactly 1 credit on a 4.00 scale, calculating the GPA can get a little tricky, so I recommend utilizing this free GPA calculator.
 It was incredibly easy to use!

 If you have anything below 1 credit, you can just type it into the space, re: 0.5 or 0.25 .
 I didn’t bother listing class names, and it gave me the GPA plus the number of credits earned.
 Very handy!